OpenCTI-Platform/opencti/docs/docs/deployment/resources.md

 ## Introduction

 OpenCTI is an open and modular platform.
-A lot of [connectors, plugins and clients](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76)  are created by [Filigran](https://www.filigran.io) and community.
+A lot of [connectors, plugins and clients](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76)  are created by [Filigran](https://www.filigran.io) and by the community.
 You can find here other resources available to complete your OpenCTI journey.

 ## Videos & training